When you embark upon keeping chickens there is much to learn at first and one of the most important things is deciding which chickens you want.

 They actually are quite shy birds at first, but once they bond with you they will be your friend for life.

-She is an egg laying powerhouse that will lay in the region of 300 light brown eggs per year.
+She is an egg laying powerhouse and on our list of best egg layers that will lay in the region of 300 light brown eggs per year.
 The standard hens weigh between 6-8lb, but with some difficulty you can find bantam sized Australorps.

 They tolerate cold climates well but will need shaded areas in hot or humid environments.